 Acknowledgements.
-We thank our funding sources for this study: the Institute for Global Innovation of the University of Birmingham for funding the literature mapping exercise and NERC-ESRC-AHRC via the GCRF Building Resilience call for funding the CreativeDrought project (grant number: NE/P016049/1).
-We also want to thank our local partners and co-facilitators in South Africa for helping with the pilot study (Professor Edward Nesamvuni, Livhuwani Ludick Khobo, Tshimangadzo Mandoma, Ndivhuwo Makhalimela, and Khutadzo Ndwambi) and are indebted to the chief and the community for welcoming us into the community.
-We thank the conveners of the European Geoscience Union (EGU) 'Scientists, artists and the Earth: co-operating for a better planet' for inviting us to present this work at the EGU conference and in this Special Issue.
-And thanks to the reviewers Louise Arnal, Susanne Maciel, Zareen Bharucha, Mathew Stiller-Reeve and colleagues for detailed feedback on the draft version of this manuscript.
-This research contributes to the IAHS Panta Rhei initiative, and specifically the working group on Drought in the Anthropocene.
-Finally, we want to thank the research group at IVM-VU Amsterdam for helpful suggestions for the figures.
+We thank the Institute for Global Innovation of the University of Birmingham for funding the literaturemapping exercise and GCRF Building Resilience for funding the CreativeDrought project.
+We also want to thank our local partners and co-facilitators in South Africa for helping with the pilot study (Edward Nesamvuni, Livhuwani Ludick Khobo, Tshimangadzo Mandoma, Ndivhuwo Makhalimela, and Khutadzo Ndwambi), and we are indebted to the chief and the community for welcoming us into the community.
+Our CreativeDrought research partners Sally Rangecroft, Stephen Birkinshaw, Eugine Makaya, Lindsey McEwen, Lyla Mehta, and Coleen Vogel have made important contributions to the development of the case study and the modelling.
+We thank the conveners of the European Geoscience Union (EGU) "Scientists, artists and the Earth: co-operating for a better planet" for inviting us to present this work at the EGU conference and in this Special Issue.
+Our thanks to the reviewers Louise Arnal, Susanne Maciel, Zareen Bharucha, Mathew Stiller-Reeve, and colleagues for detailed feedback on the draft version of this paper.
+This research contributes to the IAHS Panta Rhei initiative and specifically the working group on Drought in the Anthropocene.
+Finally, we want to thank the research group at IVM-VU Amsterdam for their helpful suggestions for the figures.